drshahizan/special-topic-data-engineering/project/proposal/DataSphere/Proposal_DataSphere.md

 <br><br>
 Sentiment analysis is a computational technique used to analyze opinions, emotions, and attitudes expressed in written language.
 It has gained popularity in recent years as social media platforms become increasingly prevalent and a vast source of unstructured data.
 <br><br>
 By conducting sentiment analysis on tweets related to Menu Rahmah, we can gain insights into how Malaysians feel about the initiative.
 This information can help policymakers and participating organisations to understand the success of Menu Rahmah and identify areas for improvement.
+Not to mention, help reassure the citizens of Malaysia that their voices are being heard and being taken into consideration.
 <br><br>
 The study will use a combination of natural language processing (NLP) and machine learning techniques to analyze a large dataset of tweets related to Menu Rahmah.
 The results will be presented in the form of visualizations, highlighting the overall sentiment towards Menu Rahmah and identifying key themes and topics mentioned by users.
 <br><br>